 Wild Olive Soaps and Candles

-If the weather is good, then eat, drink and chat about your visit in our beautiful outdoor seating areas.
+If the weather is good, then eat, drink and chat about your visit in the beautiful outdoor seating areas.

 Summer Opening Times: March – October open 9:30am – 5pm Tours every 20 minutes